-- Approval of the report by the Committee on the annual evaluation of operations and Composition of the Audit Committee, which was later forwarded to the Board of Directors, which approved it.
+Audit Committee, which was later forwarded to the Board of Directors, which approved it.

--Supervision of the actions undertaken by the Internal Audit Department:

-- ✓ Presentation of internal audit activities performed in 2015. - ✓ Risk map for 2016. - ✓ Tracking incidents in audit reports awaiting resolution. - ✓ Presentation of actions by the Internal Audit Department during the first half of 2016. - ✓ Information on activity in the Complaints Channel during financial year 2016. - ✓ Presentation of the 2017 Audit Plan.
+- -Report on reimbursable expenses (Reimbursable Expenses Regulation). - -Supervision of the functioning of the Reporting Channel during 2017. - -Proposals of approval of the annex of actions for 2018 of the INECO Protocol and of the annual extension of the Collaboration Agreement with ISDEFE. - -Supervision of the actions undertaken by the Internal Audit Department: - ✓ Presentation of internal audit activities performed in 2016. - ✓ Risk map for 2017. - ✓ Tracking incidents in audit reports awaiting resolution. - ✓ Presentation of actions by the Internal Audit Department during the first half of 2017. - ✓ Approval of the 2017 targets on the part of the Audit Director. - ✓ Information on activity in the Complaints Channel during financial year 2017. - ✓ Presentation of the 2018 Audit Plan.